brettwooldridge/HikariCP/README.md

 *Default: 600000 (10 minutes)*

 &#8986;``maxLifetime``<br/>
 This property controls the maximum lifetime of a connection in the pool.
-When a connection reaches this timeout it will be retired from the pool, subject to a maximum variation of +30 seconds.
-An in-use connection will never be retired, only when it is closed will it then be removed.  **We strongly recommend setting this value, and it should be at least 30 seconds less than any database-level connection timeout.**  A value of 0 indicates no maximum lifetime (infinite lifetime), subject of course to the ``idleTimeout`` setting.
+An in-use connection will never be retired, only when it is closed will it then be removed.  **We strongly recommend setting this value, and it should be at least 30 seconds less than any database or infrastructure imposed connection time limit.**  A value of 0 indicates no maximum lifetime (infinite lifetime), subject of course to the ``idleTimeout`` setting.
 *Default: 1800000 (30 minutes)*

 &#128288;``connectionTestQuery``<br/>